edwardbirdlab/BALROG-RAPID-NF/README.md

   ...
 ```

-BBDuk runs **after FASTP but before FastQC (Trimmed)**, so the final QC reflects fully cleaned reads.
+BBDuk runs **after FASTP, but before FastQC (Trimmed)**, so the final QC reflects fully cleaned reads.
 The adapter FASTA defaults to the Element Aviti concatenated adapter file and does not need to be specified unless you have a custom one.

-BBDuk trimming stats appear automatically in the MultiQC report when enabled.

-The adapter FASTA is bundled in the pipeline at `assets/element_aviti_adapters.fasta` and does not require internet access at runtime.
+The adapter FASTA is bundled in the pipeline at `assets/element_aviti_adapters.fasta` .

 ## T. thermophilus Spike-in Removal (Optional)

-When T. thermophilus is used as a spike-in control, enable Bowtie2 alignment to remove spike-in reads before downstream analysis:
+When T. thermophilus is used as a spike-in control, enable Bowtie2/Samtools to remove spike-in reads before downstream analysis:

 ```bash
 nextflow run nextflow/main.nf \